- Eligible faculty members can access the application form via Google Forms.

 Each faculty member will receive a stipend of $1,200 for creating new curriculum.
 Faculty members selected for the Studio will have the opportunity to apply for further funding for project-related expenses (travel, funds to hire student assistants, materials, etc.).

 Note: Stipends are paid as additional compensation and are subject to applicable state and federal payroll taxes.
-Stipends will be paid in two installments during the summer months.
+Stipends will be paid in two installments at the end of the summer.

-Accepted faculty members will participate in a series of workshops during which they will develop their projects, be in dialogue with each other and enhance their capacity to serve as a resource for colleagues interested in internationalizing and/or diversifying the curriculum.
-Workshops will run:
+In the fall of 2024, faculty members will participate in a series of individual and/or small group meetings, during which they will develop their projects, be in dialogue with each other and enhance their capacity to serve as a resource for colleagues interested in internationalizing and/or diversifying the curriculum.